Federal Iraq before Ramadan

 After lunch, we will head back to Baghdad.

-Day 6 – Samarra, Hatra & Mosul
+Day 6 – Samarra, Hatra and Mosul

 Samarra is a city controlled by a Shia Militia, a city practically impossible to visit for independent travelers but thanks to our expert local guides, hopefully, we won’t be running into any issues.